 This post may contain affiliate links.
 This means that if you purchase something through this site I may earn a (dreadfully small but much appreciated) commission at no extra cost to you.

 Whether you’re with your significant other or not, romantic Paris at Christmas is not to be missed.
-Here’s what to see, what to do, and how to enjoy it with an AWOL husband.
+Here’s what to see, what to do, and how to enjoy the holiday season in the City of Light.

 Romantic Paris at Christmas

-I’d tried to convince my husband to join me in Paris after my #FestiveFrance Blogger Trip to France.
-What could be more romantic?
-Paris at Christmas.
+I’d tried to convince my husband to join me in Paris after my media trip to the Loire Valley.
+What could be more romantic than Paris at Christmas?
 Yet somehow the lure of shopping, foie gras and lavish window displays weren’t enough to win him over.
 If I wanted to experience romantic Paris at Christmas, I’d have to do it with a group of travel bloggers during one whirlwind winter day.

 Starting the day early

-It was still dark when Rachel, the francophone blogger I’d been travelling through the Loire Valley with, and I caught an early morning train from Tours to Paris to meet the rest of our group at the Hotel Paris Bastille Boutet M Gallery by Sofitel.
+It was still dark when my fellow blogger Rachel and I caught an early morning train from Tours to Paris to meet the rest of our group at the Hotel Paris Bastille Boutet M Gallery by Sofitel.
 We’d all been travelling in different regions of France and this would be a reunion.